-From left, inscription on the memorial; vaults being lowered into the ground
+From left, inscription on the memorial; vaults being lowered into the ground essential to inform and include in consultations other people, groups, levels of government and organizations that might have a demonstrated interest in the historic property in order to reach agreement on how to avoid, minimize harm, or mitigate the effects.
 In the early stages of the project, the number of human remains was significantly underestimated.
 Initial burial discoveries were removed from the construction site before local archaeologists contacted the Advisory Council on Historic Preservation (ACHP) to determine an alternative approach and broaden consultation with the growing number of concerned parties.
 Public interest and consultation in the project increased and, following an onsite congressional hearing in July 1992, GSA stopped work on the site until an acceptable resolution of the burial situation was reached.
 Ultimately, dozens of groups were formally involved as consulting parties, and through Section 106 consultation GSA and the community found a successful resolution.
 The building footprint was redesigned so more of the burial ground could be preserved without disruption.
 The descendant African American community worked with the academic and scientific communities on a respectful archaeological plan and eventual re-interment of the human remains removed from the project site - eventually totaling 419 individuals.
 THE SUCCESS The African Burial Ground is considered one of the most significant archaeological and historic finds in the United States of the 20th century, expanding understanding and knowledge of the lives and contributions to New York and the nation of generations of the African American Diaspora.
 At the urging of the ACHP and other consulting parties, the project was significantly redesigned, and the site was designated a National Historic Landmark in April 1993, memorializing the ongoing struggles of enslaved Africans.
 On February 26, 2006, President George W. Bush declared the African Burial Ground a National Monument.

 Consulting parties involved in the African Burial Ground Section 106 process:

-General Services Administration

-U.S. Army Corps of Engineers

-National Park Service

-Then-New York State Senator David

-Paterson

-ACHP

-Federal Steering Committee for the

-African Burial Ground

-New York City Landmarks

-Preservation Commission

-Mayor's Task Force on the African Burial Ground Schomburg Center for Research in Black Culture
+General Services Administration U.S. Army Corps of Engineers National Park Service Then-New York State Senator David Paterson ACHP Federal Steering Committee for the African Burial Ground New York City Landmarks Preservation Commission Mayor's Task Force on the African Burial Ground Schomburg Center for Research in Black Culture Community Representatives:

-Community Representatives: